ウールの虫食い対策と「喰われた後の対応」

 5. Expose it to air regularly

-Finally, even removing dirt, using insect repellent, storing properly, and placing insect repellent are not perfect.
+We have mentioned four methods so far, but removing dirt, using insect repellent, storing it properly, and placing insect repellent are not all perfect ways to prevent moth damage to wool.

-Moisture cannot be wiped away completely, so insects will appear if left for a long time.
-Therefore, you can prevent insects from appearing by lightly exposing it to sunlight outside on a sunny day or drying it in the shade in a well-ventilated place (be careful not to expose it to sunlight).
+Since it is impossible to wipe away all moisture, insects will breed if left for a long time.
+Therefore, you can prevent insects from breeding by lightly exposing it to sunlight outside on a sunny day or drying it in the shade in a well-ventilated place (be careful not to expose it to sunlight).

 If you already have a hole in it, you can either repair it or buy a new one.

-Some of you may already have holes in your furniture and are gathering information on what to do, so we will also summarize what to do after holes have appeared due to insect damage.
+Some of you may already have holes and are gathering information on what to do, so we will also summarize the measures (repair methods) that can be taken after holes have appeared due to insect damage.

 Traditional repair method "darning"